Main Street Live in Daytona Beach

 - What did the most recent inspection of Main Street Live in Daytona Beach find?

-- Main Street Live in Daytona Beach was most recently inspected on February 26, 2026 with 4 violation(s), including 1 high-priority violation(s).
-Disposition: Inspection Completed - No Further Action.
+- Main Street Live in Daytona Beach was most recently inspected on June 10, 2026 with 6 violation(s), including 1 high-priority violation(s).
+Disposition: Administrative complaint recommended.

 - Has Main Street Live in Daytona Beach ever been shut down?